AFUDIrk/CADDeck/README.md

 The pressure sensor in the lid is held down while you move the joystick to pan the view back and forth.
 The button can be dragged up and down to zoom.
 It can also be rotated slightly left or right to rotate the view.

 An M4x16mm spacer made of brass is pressed into the button from above (fix with some glue if necessary).
-This is used to attach the button to the joystick and counter it from above with an M4 stud screw so that it sits firmly on the joystick axis.
+This is used to attach the button to the joystick and counter it from above with an M4 stud screw so that it sits firmly on the joystick axis..

 ## Wiring
 A [wiring diagram](hardware/Electrical/Wiring%20Diagram.pdf) is included in the hardware/electrical folder.
 Most of it is straighjtforward.